Link to the aNaLoG.MaN main page

 On the left is Jim Weider comparing his old TS-808 (which he rebuilt into a TS9 case after Rick Danko stepped on it- note the TS808 knobs!) with our new TS-808 reissue True Vintage mod.
 I used a dual loop box with a switch to switch between the loops.
 It also has a toggle switch to turn off the LED so you can do true blind comparison tests.
 After testing for a while, you determine which one you like best and why, then turn on the LED switch and see which one it is.
 You have to use this blind method otherwise there will be psychological bias.
 When we did this, Jim picked our new pedal as often (actually more often!) than his, proving we had FINALLY been able to capture the true vintage tone of his old TS-808.

-We don't like to put a true bypass stomp switch on these as they look funny that way.
-They lose their cool vintage look which is the real reason to buy a reissue TS-808 over a TS9.
+We don't like to put a true bypass stomp switch on these as they look a bit funny that way.
 If you want true bypass, the Maxon OD-9 with one of our 808 mods is the best bet and cheaper, and looks fine as the stock switch is true bypass.
-But if you want a TS-808 or TS-9 with true bypass we can do that for $40 more along with one of our mods.
+But if you want a TS-808 or TS-9 with true bypass we can do that along with one of our mods.
 Here is a picture of the TS-808 silver (RE-J sticker) with the bypass switch.

 The TS-808/True Vintage mod you sent me sounds fantastic..!
 (I'm sure you know this)..
 I am using the TS with a Maz Jr. (unbelievable amp) and an American Deluxe Strat.
 With this combo, dialing in Jimi or SRV is like turning on the TV.